Body Fat Percentage: How to Measure & What's Healthy

 5 Methods to Measure Body Fat Percentage

-A 2022 study published in MDPI Children examining body composition in young football players found that both BIA and skinfold measurements significantly underestimated body fat percentage compared to DEXA.
-The key practical takeaway: if you are using a BIA scale or skinfold calipers, do not obsess over the absolute number.
-Instead, measure under identical conditions — same time of day, same hydration status, same point in your menstrual cycle if applicable — and track the change over weeks and months.
+The key practical takeaway: if you are using a BIA scale, skinfold calipers, or a tape formula, do not obsess over the absolute number.
+Instead, measure under identical conditions — same time of day, similar hydration, similar training timing, and the same device or technician — then track the change over weeks and months.

-For the most informative picture, try the US Navy circumference method as a free baseline, then consider a DEXA scan once or twice per year to ground-truth your progress.
-Our body fat calculator uses the Navy method to give you an immediate estimate using just a measuring tape.
+For a practical at-home starting point, try the US Navy circumference method as a free baseline, then use the same method consistently.
+Some users choose an occasional DXA scan to compare against their home trend.
+Our body fat calculator uses the Navy method to give an immediate tape-measure estimate.

 How the US Navy Body Fat Formula Works

-The US Navy circumference method, developed and validated by the Department of Defense, uses body circumference measurements to estimate body fat percentage.
-It remains one of the most practical and reasonably accurate free methods available.
+The US Navy circumference method uses body circumference measurements to estimate body fat percentage.
+It remains one of the most practical free methods available because it needs only a measuring tape and repeatable technique.
 The formulas differ slightly by sex:

 Navy Method Measurements Required: